 5. Energy Drinks

-Packed with sugar and artificial ingredients, energy drinks may provide a temporary boost but often lead to crashes.
-Their high caffeine content can cause anxiety, sleep disturbances, and increased heart rate.
+Packed with sugar and artificial ingredients, energy drinks may provide a temporary boost but come at the cost of an energy crash later.
+A high caffeine content links these drinks to anxiety, sleep disturbances, and an increased heart rate.

 Healthier Swap: If you need an energy boost, opt for black coffee or green tea.